massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/10-table/table.md

 ### Description
-This Displays a styled table used in a Rich Text Editor
+This Displays a styled table that converts to a list on narrow screens

 ### Status
 * Stable as of 5.0.0